kervi/doc/source/sensors.rst

 Sensors
 =======

-Sensors in Kervi are handled via the class Sensor that handles reading from different kind of probes and devices.
+Sensors in Kervi are managed via the class Sensor that handles reading from different kind of probes and devices.

 Kervi Device library
 --------------------